-- 1. Member States shall adopt and publish at the latest by [18 months from the date of entry into force of this Directive] the laws, regulations and administrative provisions necessary to comply with this Directive.
-They shall communicate the text of those measures to the Commission forthwith. - Member States shall apply those measures at the latest on [18 months from the date of entry into force of this Directive]. - 2.
-When Member States adopt the measures referred to in paragraph 1 after [31 December 2016] the date of entry into force of this Directive, they shall contain a reference to this Directive or be accompanied by such a reference on the occasion of their official publication.
-Member States shall determine how such a reference is to be made. - 3.
-Member States shall communicate the text of the main provisions of national law which they adopt in the field covered by this Directive to the Commission and to European Banking Authority.
+- 1. Member States shall bring into force by [18 months from the date of entry into force of this Directive] the laws, regulations and administrative provisions to comply with this Directive.
+They shall immediately inform the Commission thereof. - Member States shall apply those measures at the date of their entry into force in the national law that shall occur no later than on [18 months from the date of entry into force of this Directive]. - 2.
+When Member States adopt the measures referred to in paragraph 1, they shall contain a reference to this Directive or shall be accompanied by such reference on the occasion of their official publication.
+The methods of making such reference shall be laid down by Member States.